the-octopus/octopus-sample-test/README.md

   - Added selenium extensions class to give a custom functions like Click(), sendKeys() , etc...

 * **Common Mobile App interaction methods**.
-  - to be added soon in next releases
+  - to be added soon in next releases.

 * **Objects shared repository**:
-  - I recommend creating a locatores module that hold individual classes for elements on an individual page to be shared on all pages
+  - I recommend creating a locatores module that hold individual classes for elements on an individual page to be shared on all pages.

 * **Extent HTML Report template**:
   - I used the most professional reporting tool, Extent HTML report as template to generate the test execution report.